VinAIResearch/XPhoneBERT/README.md

 0. Clone this repository
 0. Install python requirements.
 Please refer [requirements.txt](requirements.txt)
 0. Preprare dataset
-    1. Download and extract the LJ Speech dataset, then rename or create a link to the dataset folder: `ln -s /path/to/LJSpeech-1.1/wavs DUMMY1`
+    1. Download and extract the LJ Speech dataset, then rename or create a link to the dataset folder: `ln -s /path/to/LJSpeech-1.1/wavs XPhoneBERT_EN`
     1. If you're using your own dataset and language, you need to convert your files into the same format as the LJ Speech dataset.
-Ensure that your dataset has undergone word segmentation, and text normalization before renaming the dataset folder or create a link to it using the following command: `ln -s /path/to/your_datasets/wavs XPhoneBERT_EN`.
+Ensure that your dataset has undergone word segmentation, and text normalization before renaming the dataset folder or create a link to it using the following command: `ln -s /path/to/your_datasets/wavs DUMMY`.
     1. Next, convert the datasets into phoneme sequences using the following command: `python preprocess.py --input_file path/to/input_file --output_file path/to/output_file --language language_code --cuda`.
 0. Build Monotonic Alignment Search.
 ```sh